401-Nick/SecRev/README.md

 # Secrev: Vibe-coded security auditing.
-(Don't be silly and use this for production plz.)
+## (Don't be silly and use this for production purposes and don't use this maliciously plz)

 A command-line tool for AI-assisted security review of code using Google's Gemini models.